ChrisKlug/web-dev-workshop/labs/lab12/lab12.md

 Currently the shopping carts have no real persistence.
 It is all in-memory.
 So, if you were to restart the application, or Orleans decided to garbage collect some of the grains, the data would be gone.

-However, Orleans do come with support for persistence.
+However, Orleans does come with support for persistence.
 So, that is what this lab is about.

 ## Steps (for Visual Studio)

 ###  Adding memory storage

 To keep it simple, this lab will just use a memory persistence store.
 This allows Orleans to store state in-memory, which is better than no state at all, as it means that grains that are garbage collected can be "re-hydrated".
-But it doesn't solve the long term persistence needed in most systems.
+But it doesn't solve the long-term persistence needed in most systems.

 __Note:__ There are also ways to do custom persistence, where you decide how to persist the state.
 And it is actually not that hard to do.
 More information about that can be found [here](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-persistence)

-The first step in adding memory persistence is to add a the NuGet package called __Microsoft.Orleans.Persistence.Memory__.
-This allows you to add persistence to Orleans grains by simply calling `AddMemoryGrainStorageAsDefault()` on the `ISiloBuilder`
+The first step in adding memory persistence is to add the NuGet package called __Microsoft.Orleans.Persistence.Memory__ to the __WebDevWorkshop.Web__ project.
+This allows you to add persistence to Orleans grains by simply calling `AddMemoryGrainStorageAsDefault()` on the `ISiloBuilder` in the __Program.cs__ file in that same project.

 ```csharp
 builder.Services.AddOrleans(silo =>